straav/Solution-Architecture-Questions/docs/business-context.md

     * Key Concepts:
         * Motivations
     * Questions:
-        * Why are we moving the solution to Azure?
+        * Why are we moving the solution to the cloud?
         * What are the business objectives or quanitifiable business goals?
         * What outcomes will you achieve for customer?
-        * Is there a timeline for building the solution Azure?
+        * Is there a timeline for building the solution the cloud?
-        * Is there a targeted event or date for an announcement about the solution's availability on Azure?
+        * Is there a targeted event or date for an announcement about the solution's availability on the cloud?
 * Customers
     * Key Concepts:
         * Customer profiles, expectations
     * Questions:
-        * Is there a deal or customer opportunity associated with having the solution in Azure?
+        * Is there a deal or customer opportunity associated with having the solution in the cloud?
         * Are customers requesting the solution in Azure or the Cloud?
         * How many customers do you have?
-        * Are customers willing to work with you to pilot the solution in Azure?
+        * Are customers willing to work with you to pilot the solution in the cloud?
-        * Are your customers already using Azure?
+        * Are your customers already using the cloud?
         * Are customers already comfortable using Azure/Cloud?
         * Are your customers already using services like M365, O365 or D365?
 * Partners